-You are encouraged to share the PIP decision and the summary report with the national competent authorities (and ethics committees) in the context of a clinical trial application.
-This may enable the authorities to better understand the rationale for certain protocol elements of the trial.
+Yes.
+You are encouraged to share the PIP decision, including the opinion and the summary report with individuals and organisations of your choice, such as paediatric networks and the national competent authorities (and ethics committees) in the context of a clinical trial application.
+This may enable the networks and the authorities to better understand the rationale for certain protocol elements of the trial.

 - What is the procedure to confirm the inclusion of an indication within a condition?